 Making soap at home is a fun and creative hobby.
 To create something unique, I decided to formulate a hand soap that was gentle on the skin, and with a slightly exfoliating effect.
 The result was to formulate a delicate oatmeal soap recipe with the cold process.

 If you are a newbie to soap making, you have to know that cold method requires the use of caustic soda to guarantee the production of soap.
-If you want to start creating your soaps in a conscious way, learning why some ingredients are chosen and how to use them in practice, I suggest you read my post on “What they don’t tell you about soap making“.
-I have described all the precautions that need to be taken to avoid mistakes that could be often dangerous.
+If you want to start creating your soaps in a conscious way, learning why some ingredients are chosen and how to use them in practice, I suggest you take a look at my last course “Soap making 101” on how to prepare soaps with the cold method.

 Disclosure: Some of the links in this post are affiliate links.
 By clicking through them and making a purchase, I may receive a small commission WITHOUT any additional cost to you.Gabi

 Oatmeal scrub soap recipe